odoo/documentation/content/applications/productivity/documents.rst

 :guilabel:`Valid Until` field, and if you own more than one site, select the :guilabel:`Website` you want so the right domain name is reflected in the URL.

-Click :guilabel:`Copy` or :guilabel:`Share` to send the URL to whomever you want.
+Click :guilabel:`Copy` to send the URL to whomever you want.

 .. tip::
    You can also generate a share URL by selecting the document, going to the right panel, and